borisbat/NotOkImageFormat/README.md

 This is how compression works:

-1. RGB->YUV color conversion, 16:1:1
+1. RGB->YUV color conversion for the YUV profiles
 2. 4x4 HDT
 3. combined weight (0,0) is stored as is. there are 4 bits there which can be used for something
 4. 'corners' of size 3, 5, and 7 of the 4x4 matrix are quantized with k-mean quantizer - down to 256 means
 5. as the result we have 5 byte blocks - 2 bytes for weight, and 3 quantization indices
-6. index pallete is stored as 256 entries of 15 2-byte coefficients
+6. index pallet is stored as 256 entries of 15 2-byte coefficients

 This is what happens during decompression:

 1. original blocks are restored from the 3 palette
 2. 4x4 iHDT
-3. YUV->RGB
+3. YUV->RGB for the YUV profiles

 NOI is really fast to decompress, even on the CPU.
 GPU is probably fast enough to decompress as it textures.